-There are two levels of distinctions--High Honors and Honors.
-To be considered a High Honor graduate, the student must have an overall program GPA of 4.00 upon completion of any degree or diploma program.
-To be considered an Honor graduate, the student must have an overall program GPA of 3.75 to 3.99 upon completion of any degree or diploma program.
+There are two levels of academic distinction awarded to graduates: Top Honors and Honors.

+Top Honors: Awarded to students who achieve an overall program GPA of 4.00 upon completion of a diploma or degree program.

+Honors: Awarded to students with an overall program GPA ranging from 3.75 to 3.99 upon program completion.

-Students must complete 25 percent of their course work at R-CCC.
-The graduating student nominated for the State's Leadership Award will give welcoming remarks during the graduation ceremony.
+To be eligible for either distinction, students must complete at least 25% of their coursework at R-CCC.

+In addition, the graduating student selected to receive the State's Leadership Award will be invited to deliver the welcoming remarks during the graduation ceremony.